UdeyMand/Weather-app/README.md

-# Weather-app
+**Weather App**
-A modern, responsive weather dashboard that provides real-time weather update.
+A modern, responsive weather dashboard that provides real-time weather updates, 7-day forecasts, and air quality information for any city.
+Built with HTML, CSS, and JavaScript, the app displays current temperature, weather conditions, sunrise/sunset times, wind, humidity, UV index, visibility, and AQI with health advice.
+The interface is clean and adapts to desktop and mobile screens, featuring a sidebar for navigation and a search bar for quick city lookup.
+Data is fetched from WeatherAPI, ensuring accurate and up-to-date information.
+Perfect for users who want a quick, clear overview of weather and air quality at a glance.